lbodlev888/govpn/README.md

 - DNS is not modified.
 Your resolver requests travel through the tunnel like any other traffic, but the servers you query are unchanged; set DNS separately if you want to avoid your ISP's resolver.
-- Full tunnel is a **client-only flag**; the server serves normal peers and full-tunnel peers at the same time with no extra configuration beyond the host NAT above.
+- Full tunnel is a **client-only config option**; the server serves normal peers and full-tunnel peers at the same time with no extra configuration beyond the host NAT above.

 ---